hogbergmarkus/4-paws/README.md

 Navigation element was created with the help of the Love Running running walkthrough project.

+Thank you to, David Calikes at Code Institute, for great moral support and encouragement.

 Icons used were taken from <https://fontawesome.com/>

 Favicon was created using <https://favicon.io/>